decentraland/builder/smart-items.md

 - `entityName`: The `entity.name` of the smart item to which we want to trigger an action from.
 - `actionId`: The `id` of the action from that smart item that we want to trigger.
 - `values`: An object that contains the values for the parameters of that action.
-Since any of those parameters could be of type `action` this is a recursive definition.
+Since any of those parameters could be of type `actions` this is a recursive definition.

 These would be the TypeScript typing for that object: